ubco-cmps/cosc123_course/class/week10/test.md

 # Test

-This week is Bonus Test 3, and it will mostly be on the contents of Weeks 6, 7 and 8, or Conditionals, Images, and Loops
+This week is Bonus Test 3, and it will mostly be on the contents of Weeks 5-8, or Variables, Images, and Conditionals.

-Here is what it will cover:

-- Conditionals
-- Images
-- Loops

 You will have approximately 60 minutes to do the Test.